 Deal denied to police that he'd abused his daughter, but a Phoenix police spokesman says Deal described his own daughter as a "Pillsbury Doughboy looking thing and said her mental problems frustrated others."

-Ame's cousins, John and Samantha Allen, were charged with first-degree murder last year after they admittedly locked Deal in the footlocker the night she died because she took a Popsicle without asking.
+Ame's cousins, John and Sammantha Allen, were charged with first-degree murder last year after they admittedly locked Deal in the footlocker the night she died because she took a Popsicle without asking.

 Her grandmother, Judith Deal, her aunt, Cynthia Stolzmann, were arrested after Ame's death on child-abuse charges.